 Opera House Christmas Show Saturday

 The Lake Benton Opera House will present its 22nd annual Christmas Show on Saturday, featuring talent from throughout the area.
-This year’s performers will include (pictured) Julia Nilles of Ruthton and Justin Condelli of Marshall.
+Among the performers will be (from left) Noah Greer of Lake Benton, Elizabeth Voit of Ghent and Alexis Christensen of Lake Benton.

 By Mark Wilmes